flexion/qpp-design-exercise/README.md

 For the purpose of this exercise, the application is pre-populated with test data.
 As a user you will complete the following steps:

 1. Begin at the landing page which includes a login form.
-Please login with email address: user@presencehealth.org, and password: password
+Please login with the username: user@presencehealth.org and the password: password

 1. After successful login, you are redirected to a page outlining the steps that you have completed thus far, and the next step to take in the process.
 Click 'complete profile'